codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 Follow these steps to create a CI pipeline for GitOps:

-1. Set up Jira, and registry integrations for GitOps You need to connect Jira and your container registry to Codefresh.
+1. Set up Jira and registry integrations for GitOps You need to connect Jira and your container registry to Codefresh.
 These integrations are specific to GitOps, and differ from the pipeline integrations that you may have already set up.
   Once you set up the GitOps integrations, you can reference them in the CI pipeline's report image step for Codefresh to retrieve the necessary information.
 1. Set up Codefresh pipeline integration for GitOps
-1. Create your Codefresh pipeline as you usually do:
+1. Create your Codefresh pipeline as you usually do, using the Example CI pipeline for GitOps as a guide:
    Use existing CI actions for compiling code, running unit tests, security scanning etc.
      1. Place the final action in the pipeline as the “report image” action provided by Codefresh.
   See Codefresh report image
      1. When the pipeline completes execution, Codefresh retrieves the information on the image that was built and its metadata through the integration names specified.
-1. View the image in Codefresh’s Images dashboard, and in any application in which it is used.
+1. View the enriched image in Codefresh’s Images dashboard, and in any application in which it is used.

 ### Example CI pipeline for GitOps